emdonkus/Fantastic-Four/README.md

     ```
     This clears the database of test data and initializes new blank tables.

+4. **Adding Recipes to Database:**
+    From the Fantastic-Four directory, run:
+    ```bash
+    ./genRecipes.sh
+    ```
+    This will run the extraction script that extracts recipes found at the URL's contained in the genRecipes.sh file and adds them to the cookbook (database).

 ## Starting Flask Server

 To start the Flask server, run the following command in your terminal: